avhz/RustQuant/TEMPLATE.md

 use RustQuant::*;

 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-// Structs, enums, and traits
+// STRUCTS, ENUMS, AND TRAITS
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 enum Enum {}